astronomer/docs/astro/reporting-dashboard.md

 :::

-Astro provides a collection of dashboards that include important metrics about your Organization's use of Astro.
+Astro provides a collection of dashboards that include important metrics about your Organization's use of Astro, which you can use to manage Deployments and resources.
 These dashboards include:

 - Organization Explorer
 - Deployment Detail